MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 The optional claims returned in the token by the security token service for this specific app.

-Apps that support both personal accounts and Microsoft Entra ID cannot use optional claims.
+Apps that support both personal accounts and Microsoft Entra ID can't use optional claims.
 However, apps registered for just Microsoft Entra ID using the v2.0 endpoint can get the optional claims they requested in the manifest.
 For more info, see [Optional claims](./optional-claims.md).

 Example: